beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

   );
 }
 ```

-This is just one small example of many different ways to use HTTP functions in React.
+This is just one small example of how using a live API endpoint powered by an HTTP function can make your React app dynamic.
+Just think of all the things you can build this way!

 ---

 ## Deploy your site